anadhikag/Bird-Identifier/README.md

 # Bird Identification Assistant

-> An end-to-end AI-powered bird identification and ecological information system using Computer Vision, Retrieval-Augmented Generation (RAG), and Large Language Models.
+> An end-to-end AI-powered bird identification and ecological information system using Computer Vision, Retrieval-Augmented Generation (RAG), and LLMs.

 ---

 ## Overview

-Bird Identification Assistant is a multimodal AI application that identifies bird species from photographs and generates reliable ecological information using Retrieval-Augmented Generation (RAG) and Google's Gemini.
+Bird Identification Assistant is a multimodal AI application that identifies bird species from photographs and generates reliable ecological information using Retrieval-Augmented Generation (RAG) and Groq (qwen3-32b).

 Unlike traditional image classifiers that only predict a label, this project combines modern Computer Vision and Generative AI to create an interactive bird ecology assistant.

-The project is being developed in three stages:

-- **Stage 1:** Computer Vision + RAG + Streamlit
-- **Stage 2:** FastAPI backend + React frontend
-- **Stage 3:** Cloud deployment on Microsoft Azure

 ---